 To access these resources please see www.uka.org.uk/governance/policies/use-of-photographic-video-images-of-children-young-people-under-the-age-of-18.

-This page also offers advice and guidance on other related matters as well as resources such as consent form, photography day pass and club policy statement document templates which clubs and competition providers can utilise.
+This page also offers advice and guidance on other related matters as well as offering resources such as consent forms, photography day pass and club policy statement document templates which clubs and competition providers can utilise.

 England Athletics recognises the importance of sharing information appropriately in the interests of protecting children from harm.
-In line with good practice England Athletics has adopted an Information Sharing Protocol based on the protocol drawn up by the Child Protection in Sport Unit.
-The purpose of the protocol is to provide a framework within which England Athletics, other sports organisations, statutory bodies and relevant others can share information appropriately, clarify the principles upon which information will be shared, how it will be shared, with whom and for what purposes.
-Any queries regarding the Information Sharing Protocol should be addressed to the England Athletics Athlete and Club Compliance Manager.
+In line with good practice, England Athletics has adopted an Information Sharing Protocol based on the protocol drawn up by the Child Protection in Sport Unit.
+The purpose of the protocol is to provide a framework within which England Athletics, other sports organisations, statutory bodies and relevant others can share information appropriately.
+The protocol clarifies the principles upon which information will be shared, how it will be shared, with whom and for what purposes.
+Any queries regarding the Information Sharing Protocol should be addressed to the England Athletics Athlete and Club Compliance & Wellbeing Manager.

 Information in different formats

-If you require any information or documents from this page in a different language or format e.g. large print please contact Jane Fylan.
+If you require any information or documents from this page in a different language or format e.g. large print please contact Jane Fylan at email@example.com

 - Advice and support regarding Club and Athlete Compliance and Wellbeing matters can be obtained by contacting Jane Fylan – England Athletics Athlete & Club Compliance & Wellbeing Manager firstname.lastname@example.org or call 0121 713 8450 (option 3).

 - Advice and support regarding Safeguarding/Child Protection concerns or UKA Licensed Coach/Official concerns can be obtained by contacting David Brown CBE – UKA Lead Safeguarding Officer email@example.com or call 0121 713 8450 (option 2).